-Fig. 4.12 is the photographs of the Hg jet interaction with 16 TP, 14 GeV/c proton beam at 5 T captured at Viewport 3 at 500 /mu s rate / frame, which shows clearly how the Hg jet is responding from the sudden energy deposition by the proton beam.
-The beam hits the Hg jet on the bottom surface at

-Viewport 1, passing through the center of jet at Viewport 2, leaving the Hg jet on the top surface at Viewprot 3.
-The captured photos show the response of the Hg jet at upstream, midstream, and downstream.
-There is filaments on the top surface of jet at downstream, where the beam is leaving, and on the bottom surface of jet at upstream, where the beam is hitting, and the jet break up such as holes at midstream, where the beam is passing through.
+Fig. 4.17 is the photographs of the Hg jet interaction with a 16 TP, 14 GeV/c proton beam at 5 T captured at Viewport 3 at a 500 μ s frame rate, which shows clearly how the Hg jet is responding from the sudden energy deposition by the proton beam.
+The beam hits the Hg jet at the bottom surface, passing through the center of jet at Viewport 2, leaving the Hg jet on the top surface.
+The captured photos show the response of the Hg jet upstream, midstream, and downstream.
+There are filaments on the top surface of jet downstream, where the beam is leaving, and on the bottom surface of the jet upstream, where the proton beam is hitting, entering the target.
+The jet break up voids midstream where the beam is passing through.

-Fig. 4.13 and 4.14 are representing the distribution of energy deposition density to Hg jet by 14 GeV/c and 24 GeV/c proton beam in 0 T respectively, which is calculated using MARS code (Striganov, 2008).
+Fig. 4.18 and 4.19 are representing the distribution of energy deposition density to Hg jet by 14 GeV/c and 24 GeV/c proton beam in 0 T respectively, which is calculated using MARS code (Striganov, 2008).
+The employed spot size is 1.6 mm RMS.
+The energy density distribution is plotted depending on the radial position of target from jet center.
+Therefore, the peak of energy density exists respectively depending on the radial position in analysis.
 It shows that the maximum energy deposition density is obtained at the bottom surface of jet at ~ 13 cm from the center of magnet, where is actually Viewport 1, and the peak energy deposition density moves to the center of the Hg jet followed by the larger energy deposition density is located at the top surface of the Hg jet.
 The peak energy deposition density is moving corresponding to the beam crossing trajectory in Hg jet.
 The most dense energy deposition is distributed at the center of Hg jet between upstream and midstream, where the Hg jet breaks.
-The collected photos in Fig. 4.12 clearly supports these simulation results.
+The collected photos in Fig. 4.17 clearly supports these simulation results.

-4.3.3 Hg jet disruption and Magnetic suppression to the disruption length
+4.3.3 Hg jet disruption and magnetic suppression of the disruption

-The disruption length is determined by counting the number of frames at Viewport 3 where the disruption of jet in each images is observed.
-The time delay between Viewport 2 and Viewport 3 is 10 ms. Thus, the disruption generated at Viewport 2 by the beam triggering could be observed at Viewport 3 in 10 ms. Each image is divided into 10 segments.
-Thus, the resolution of the measurement to define the location of starting(ending) disruption could be increased.
+The disruption length is determined by counting the number of frames at Viewport 3 where the complete disruption of the jet is observed.
+The time delay between Viewport 2 and Viewport 3 is 10 ms. Thus, the disruption generated at Viewport 2 by the beam could be observed at Viewport 3 after 10 ms, where the jet is moving with a velocity of 15 m/s.
+Each image is separated into 10 segments vertically in order to locate the position of disruption.
+Thus, the accuracy of the measurement to define the location of starting(ending) disruption in measurement could be increased.
 The disruption length is given by multiplying the frame rate by the counted number of images and investigated with the beam energy, beam intensity, and magnetic field.
-All of 230 events out of 360 beam shots are evaluated for the disruption length.
-Fig. 4.15 shows the standard deviation of the evaluated disruption length with respect to the beam intensity.
-The solid line represents the curve-faired approximation of the reduced data distribution, where the line asymptote logarithmic.
-This curve-faired line is used for estimation of the standard deviation of the disruption length at respective beam intensity.
-Correspondingly, the error bar is determined by dividing the the estimated standard deviation by the root square of the number of events N.
+230 events out of 360 beam shots are evaluated for the detection of particles without Hg jet.
+Thus, the images for these events are not collected.
+Fig. 4.20 shows the standard deviation of the evaluated disruption lengths with respect to the disruption length.
+The solid line represents the curve fitted approximation of the reduced data distribution, where the line asymptote logarithmic.
+This curve fitted line is used for estimation of the standard deviation of the disruption length at respective disruption length.
+Correspondingly, the error bar is determined by dividing the the estimated standard deviation by the root square of the number of events N for each data point.